Thaerious/SQLModelFactory/readme.md

 # Description
-This Javascript module creates Class objects to manage the creation and updating of database tables.
+This Javascript module proxies class objects to manage the creation and updating of database tables.
+This allows you to create DB records in a way similar to JS classes.

 ## Quick Start
 Assign proxies to the ModelBase class and create the databse tables.